Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 Glucose’s erratic and seemingly random behavior

-For example, in my article, “Why Controlling Glucose is so Tricky,” I explain how the brain holds 20% of the body’s total glucose volume at any given time, and it burns ~78.4 mg of glucose per minute.
+In my article, “Why Controlling Glucose is so Tricky,” I explain how the brain holds 20% of the body’s total glucose volume at any given time, and it burns ~78.4 mg of glucose per minute.
 That’s about 1g of glucose every 12 minutes.
 And yet, insulin is not involved in the brain’s metabolization of glucose.
-As the article goes on to explain, glucose is rapidly running around the body, in and out of organs and muscles, at different rates of concentration.

-Yes, there can be a lagging effect, but it’s actually less common in real world settings than people think.
-The premise for this effect comes from highly controlled lab studies, where clinicians infuse glucose into people’s veins, and then test how long it takes for those glucose levels to reach interstitial tissue.
-During this time, they don’t change the glucose levels, or impose any other disturbances in the body.
+But that’s a fallacy.
+The “lag effect” actually stems from a phenomenon where glucose levels are tested in highly controlled lab studies.
+Clinicians infuse glucose into people’s veins, and then test how long it takes for those glucose levels to reach interstitial tissue.
+During this time, the patient isn’t moving at all.
+The researchers don’t change the glucose levels, or impose any other disturbances in the body.
 They just want to see how long it takes for glucose to get from blood to interstitial tissue.
-(While the average is 15 minutes, there’s great variability among individuals, and times of day, etc.) Indeed, it’s this lagging effect that CGM algorithms use to attempt to infer systemic glucose levels with that of interstitial tissue.
+(While the average is 15 minutes, there’s great variability among individuals, and times of day, etc.)

 CGMs and T1D management